gnool/datastructure-algorithms/linear-programming/README.md

 1 1 1 1 . . . . . . . . . .
 1    (i.e. n 1's)
 ```
 It turns out that the number of pivoting operations required in this test varies exponentially with n (```~1.6^n```).

+_Credits to Coursera's Advanced Algorithms and Complexity course team._